nguyen-nguyen-06/githubPlayground/README.md

 Follows: Create one, git init ( to create a .git file that keep track the change of the files), git add ., git commit -m "", git remote add origin <URL of the repository> (because commit is the update the change in local machine not on github.
 Since we have not connect the folder with any of the repository we have to add this line), git remote -v(to check the connection), git push

+## Branching
+create a new branch (git checkout -b <branch name>), switch branch (git checkout <branch name>), make some changes then save (git add ., git commit -m ""), (this changes will not appear on the main branch until we merge them).

 ## Some useful things on terminal
 1) When using bash in terminal, to check the bash profile(there are some code that I pasted to customize) use nano ~/.bashrc